€106.960 The share price fell by -0.06 % 02/06/2023 13:57

 ENERGY

 VINCI has focused strategically on its energy activities since the early 2000s.
 This has resulted in the very sharp internal and external growth of VINCI Energies, whose expertise in energy infrastructure and information technology have proven to be fully aligned with fundamental market trends.
-The Group’s expansion in this area accelerated with the integration of Cobra IS, the former energy arm of the ACS group, on 1 January 2022.
+The Group’s expansion in this area accelerated with the integration of Cobra IS, the former energy arm of Spanish group ACS, at the end of 2021.
 Cobra IS is a complementary fit with VINCI Energies, with a strong foothold in the Iberian Peninsula and Latin America and a solid reputation for delivering large EPC (Engineering, Procurement and Construction) projects.

 CONSTRUCTION

 VINCI Construction is one of the Group’s earliest businesses and where its entrepreneurial culture all started.
 Today, it is a global construction industry leader.
-The integration of Eurovia’s activities, in 2021, brought all of VINCI Construction’s building, civil engineering and infrastructure know-how into one business line.
-The new organisation creates internal synergies and facilitates innovation to develop efficient solutions for increasingly complex projects.
+Starting in 2021, the integration of Eurovia’s activities has brought all of VINCI Construction’s civil engineering, infrastructure and building know-how into one management division, creating internal synergies and facilitating innovation.

-VINCI Construction will continue to develop its three pillars – major projects, networks of specialist subsidiaries and networks of local subsidiaries –, using this combined global and local approach to achieve optimal market coverage and extend the international reach of the Group’s activities.
-Targeted acquisitions may round out the Construction business line's presence and expertise.
+VINCI Construction will continue to develop its three pillars – major projects, specialty networks and proximity networks – using a combined global and local approach to achieve optimal market coverage and extend the international reach of the Group’s activities.